Nektaria Anastasiadou: “Gold in Taksim Square”

 Fifty-five years have passed.
 There’s nothing I can do to turn back time and change that mistake.
 But you, dear, can take the lesson.
 You must be just as ready with your yes as you are with your no. No road is paved with gold sovereigns.
 If you have the great luck to find gold — wherever it is, in whatever form, and whenever — put it straight into your pocket and forget all the cities that you’ve seen looted, stained, and desecrated.

 Nektaria Anastasiadou is the 2019 winner of the Zografeios Agon, a Greek-language literary award founded in 19th-century Constantinople.
-Her debut novel, A Recipe for Daphne (Hoopoe Fiction/AUCPress), was shortlisted for the 2022 Runciman Award, longlisted for the 2022 Dublin Literary Award, and a finalist with an Honorable Mention for the 2022 Eric Hoffer Book Award.
-Her second novel, written in Istanbul Greek, was published by Papadopoulos in 2023.
-Anastasiadou speaks Greek, Turkish, English, French, Spanish, and Italian.
-She is currently working on a historical novella.
+In 2023, she represented Turkey and Greece as a visiting fellow at the University of Iowa’s prestigious International Writing Program.
+Her debut novel, A Recipe for Daphne, was shortlisted for the 2022 Runciman Award, longlisted for the 2022 Dublin Literary Award, and a finalist with an Honorable Mention for the 2022 Eric Hoffer Book Award.
+Her second novel, Στα Πόδια της Αιώνιας Άνοιξης/Beneath the Feet of Eternal Spring, written in Istanbul Greek, was published by Papadopoulos in 2023.
+Anastasiadou’s writing has also been included in syllabi at the University of Iowa, Boğaziçi University, Bilkent University, and Boston College.

 fictionGreeksIstanbulKurdsRumTurkeyTurkish JewsTurks